-Each student is responsible for the program of study that has been approved by the advisor and submitted to the Graduate School no later than the completion of their first nine semester hours.
-A change in a student's program is made only with the approval of their advisor, department chair, and on proper forms filed with the Graduate School.
+Each student is responsible for the program of study that has been approved by the program director and submitted to the Graduate School no later than the completion of their first nine semester hours.
+A change in a student's program is made only with the approval of their program director and the department chair.
+An updated program of study must be filed with the Graduate School.